vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/IOCs.md

 ```

 **Detection Opportunity**: These endpoints are unauthenticated.
 Any HTTP requests to these paths on VMware ESX or vCenter systems indicate active BRICKSTORM infection.
 Monitor web server access logs for requests matching `/api/file/*` patterns.
 Since legitimate VMware services do not expose these endpoints, any match is a high-confidence indicator.

+The .NET AOT variant uses a different WebSocket endpoint for C2 communication: `/rest/apisession`.
+Monitor for connections to this path from VMware management infrastructure.

 ---